Information For Authors

-Interested in submitting to this journal?
+For authors interested in submitting to this journal?
 We recommend that you review the About the Journal page for the journal's section policies, as well as the Author Guidelines.
-Authors need to register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process
+Authors need to register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process.

 - Manuscript Preparation